GeneralProducts/day-of-code/_posts/2018-08-31-tools-of-the-trade.md

 ## CSS
-CSS is a style sheet language used for describing the presentation of a document written in a markup language, such as HTML.
+CSS is a style sheet language[^4] used for describing the presentation of a document written in a markup language, such as HTML.
 CSS stands for Cascading Style Sheets, because later instructions in CSS overwrite earlier ones, in a cascade.
 It looks like this: